Lomank123/django-practice/README.md

 ### Multiple apps

-For now there's 2 apps other than `main`:
+There are 3 different apps other than `main`:
 - `testapp` - For learning purposes.
 Filled with different connected things like item, category and tag.
+- `blog` - It provides 2 models to use in any other app.
+Also it has no views.
 - `accounts` - For authentication.
 Describes auth process with it's custom user model.

-In near future 1 more will be added.
-Probably it will be `blog` or `products` app.

 ### Cache